 The Supply Chain

 Though straightforward in theory, the electricity supply chain is a complex platform.
-Generated electricity is bought in bulk by retailers on the wholesale market platform.
-Retailers then on-sell to end users.

 The commodity is delivered by network infrastructure in each state.

 Spot Market – Trading & Dispatch

 Interaction between producers and consumers is carried out on the spot market.
 All output from generators is aggregated and scheduled to meet demand through a central dispatch process.
 This process is operated by the Australian Energy Market Operator (AEMO) and can be seen live HERE.

 Generators submit an offer every five minutes, the AEMO then determines the generation required to produce enough electricity to meet demand in the most cost-effective manner.